The Anisotropic Noise in Stochastic Gradient Descent: Its Behavior of Escaping from Sharp Minima and Regularization Effects: The relationship between the noise of SGD and the curvature of loss surface

 In practice, with the assumptions that the sample size $N$ is large enough (i.e. indicating asymptotic behavior) and suitable smoothness conditions, when the current parameter $\theta_t$ is not far from the ground truth, Fisher is close to Hessian.
 Thus we can obtain the following approximate equality between gradient covariance and Hessian,

-The first approximation is due to the dominance of noise over the mean of gradient in the later stage of SGD optimization, which has been shown in \cite{shwartz2017opening}.
-A similar experiment as \cite{shwartz2017opening} has been conducted to demonstrate this observation, please refer to Supplementary Materials for it.
+The first approximation is due to the dominance of noise over the mean of gradient in the later stage of SGD optimization~\citep{shwartz2017opening}, in which a similar experiment was conducted to demonstrate this observation, shown in Supplementary Materials due to the limit of space.

-The closeness between the two matrices depends on the sample size, model family and $\|\theta_t-\theta^*\|$.
-From this perspective, the gradient covariance intuitively satisfies the condition (2) of Proposition~\ref{thm:aniso_benefit}.

-\textbf{One hidden layer neural network with fixed output layer parameters} For binary classification neural network with one hidden layer in classic setups (with softmax and cross-entropy loss), we have following results to bound Fisher and Hessian with each other. \begin{proposition}[General relationship between Fisher $F$ and Hessian $H$ in one hidden layer neural network] For binary classification problem with data $\{(x_i, y_i)\}_{i=1}^N, y\in\{0,1\}$, the typical neural network model has the following empirical loss,